All About “把” — The Use As A Measure Word

 (Tā yì bǎ bítì yì bǎ yǎn lèi de kūsù tā de fánnǎo.)

-8. Lastly, 把can be a Measure word for persons with special skills — or for some abstract nouns — a good hand at something.
-Like the following:
+8. Additionally, 把 can be a measure word for persons with special skills or abstract nouns, such as “a good hand” at something.

 He is good at babysitting.